P comme Parfums/savours, watercolor, 9" x 11"

 The absolute master of flavor combinations in macarons has to be Pierre Herme.

-I admit to being at times hesitant to taste some of Herme's concoctions, but when I take the plunge I'm happily surprised.
+I am at times hesitant to taste some of Herme's flavors, but when I take the plunge I'm happily surprised.

 carrote + orange + canelle de Ceylon = Metisse